bwu62/stat240-revamp/docs/05-data-exploration.md

  2. There seems to be far more Adelie and Gentoo penguins in the dataset than Chinstrap penguins.
 We can investigate this further later.

-### Additional annotations
+### Title & labels

-We should do one final thing before we are done with this plot: annotate it!
-Specifically, we should **add a title and better axes labels**.
+We should do one final thing before we are done with this plot: title and label it!
 This is something you should do for EVERY plot you make, not just in this class but throughout your data science career.

 All plot annotations (e.g. titles, axes/data labels, legends, etc.) should meet the following criteria: